-- No, transaction costs are very small for all the instruments involved - Average bid-ask spread for T-bond is 0.78 ticks (tick = 1/32 of \$1) - For TIPS up to 7.3 ticks - For STRIPS 3 ticks - No, inflation swaps mispricing does not seem to be the explanation - They re-do the exercise with Corporate bonds (nominal and inflation-protected) and find no mispricing there - They compute the credit spread (= yield corporate yield treasury) for nominal and inflationprotected bonds.
-They find credit spread for nominal is up to 86 bps larger than for inflationprotected, suggesting that nominal treasuries have excessively low yields (i.e. high prices) - This computation does not involve inflation swaps
+- No, transaction costs are very small for all the instruments involved - Average bid-ask spread for T-bond is 0.78 ticks (tick = 1/32 of \$1) - For TIPS up to 7.3 ticks - For STRIPS 3 ticks - No, inflation swaps mispricing does not seem to be the explanation - They re-do the replication exercise with Corporate bonds (nominal and inflation-protected) and find no mispricing there - They also compute the credit spread (= yield corporate yield treasury) for nominal and inflation-protected bonds.
+They find credit spread for nominal is up to 86 bps larger than for inflation-protected, suggesting that nominal treasuries have excessively low yields (i.e. high prices) - This computation does not involve inflation swaps

-Why is the mispricing there?
+Why is the mispricing there in the first place?